HL7/davinci-ecdx/input/pagecontent/index.md

 - [Home]\: The home page provides the introduction for the Da Vinci Clinical Data Exchange Project.
 - [Background]\: This page provides the background and a summary of the Da Vinci Clinical Data Exchange Project.
-- Specification\: The Specification pages provides specific guidance on exchanging clinical data between Payers and Providers:
+- Specification\: The Specification pages provides specific guidance on transaction pattern for exchanging clinical data between Providers and Payers:
-  - {:.bg-success}[Exchanging Clinical Data]\: Exchanging Clinical data overview page.
+  - [Exchanging Clinical Data]\: Exchanging Clinical data overview page.
-  - {:.bg-success}[Direct Query]\: Payer directly queries EHR for specific data using the standard FHIR RESTful search
+  - [Direct Query]\: Documents how to exchange clinical data using the standard FHIR RESTful search.
-  - {:.bg-success}[Task Based Approach]\: Payer identifies the ‘type’ of information desired and the EHR supplies the data possibly with human involvement to find/aggregate/filter/approve it.
+  - [Task Based Approach]\: Documents how to exchange clinical data using the FHIR Task resource.
+This approach supports asynchronous workflows where human involvement to find/aggregate/filter/approve requests may be required.
-  - {:.bg-success}[Attachments]\: Documents how to exchange attachments for claims or prior authorization using a FHIR based `$attachments` operation. *This content is to be considered DRAFT, because it has not yet undergone HL7 balloting.*
+  - [Attachments]\: Documents how to exchange attachments for claims or prior authorization between provider and payers using a "PUSH-based" FHIR Operation. *This is DRAFT content because it has not yet undergone HL7 balloting.*
-- {:.bg-success}[Signatures]\: This page provides specific guidance and rules to exchange *signed* data using FHIR and non FHIR signatures.
+- [Signatures]\: This page provides specific guidance and rules to exchange *signed* data using FHIR and non-FHIR signatures.
-- {:.bg-success}[Security and Privacy]\: This page provides general expectations to ensure security, privacy, and safety of Da Vinci CDex exchanges.
+- [Security and Privacy]\: This page provides general expectations to ensure security, privacy, and safety of Da Vinci CDex exchanges.
-- {:.bg-success}[FHIR Artifacts]\: These pages provide detailed descriptions and examples for Task based data exchange approach.
+- [FHIR Artifacts]\: This page list the FHIR Profiles, Operations, Terminology, CapabilityStatements, and example resources used within this guide.
-- [Downloads]\: This page provides links to downloadable artifacts.
+- [Downloads]\: This page provides links to downloadable artifacts that can be used by developers to help them implement this guide.

 ---